:

 Costs usually begin from around £10 a month for a basic system.

-• Charge a fee for website bookings only, whereas some may also charge for in-person bookings taken for example at reception.
+Some online booking system providers may charge a fee for website bookings only, whereas some may also charge for in-person bookings, for example taken at reception.

 Find more advice on pricing